Use some of these links to visit our friends, or find some of our other media outlets on the web!

 That`s one of my reasons for this project.
 I want to give some insight into the other side of outdoor adventures, the side not often seen in the hunting and fishing shows on the T.V.
 While we may scrimp and save to charter a boat, or take a guided hunt, I don`t own a big vessel to run around offshore in, or large acres of private land to hunt on.

 I`ve been fishing as long as I can remember, and hunting crowded public lands for decades.
-Long enough to be able to offer some tips and tactics to help those getting started fill the stringer, or perhaps even hang their tag on a nice Tom Turkey, or decent buck come bow season, under the most crowded, high pressure conditions you could imagine.
+Long enough to be able to offer some tips and tactics to help those getting started fill the stringer, or perhaps even hang their tag on a nice Tom Turkey, or a nice doe for the freezer, under the most crowded, high pressure conditions you could imagine.